Squadron 42 – Gameplay, Cast, Release Date, Trailers and More!

 The first episode is expected to be 20+ hours of gameplay with 28 chapters and around 70 individual missions.
 These missions will involve all forms of ships, from fighters to dreadnoughts and involve dogfighting in both space and in the atmosphere of planets.

 One of the most anticipated features of the game is its story.
 Using a cast of A-list actors, there are more than 340 speaking roles enhanced with state of the art facial scanning and motion capture.
 The level of facial scanning allows for an accurate representation of nuanced facial features which brings the acting to a level never before seen in a video game.
 Overall, the story covers more than 20 hours of performance capture and 1255 pages of dialogue.

 Groundbreaking AI and environment technology are set to put the game far past its competitors.
 The subsumption AI is fully systemic, follows 24-hr schedules, has more than 1000 subroutines and seamlessly goes about taking care of secondary objectives.
-This brings the capital ship that you call home alive.
+This brings the capital ship that you call home in Squadron 42 alive.

 As you complete the single-player campaign, you enter the persistent Star Citizen universe.
 Depending on how you did in your playthrough, you may have earned some cash and even citizenship.
 It’s also believed that you will start with an enhanced reputation with the UEE military and may have access to military ships.

-Featuring actors like Mark Hamill, Gary Oldman, and Gillian Anderson, Mark Strong, Liam Cunningham, Ben Mendelsohn, John Rhys Davies, Andy Serkis, to name a few, the game’s cast reads like a full-blown Hollywood movie.
+Featuring actors like Mark Hamill, Gary Oldman, and Gillian Anderson, Mark Strong, Liam Cunningham, Ben Mendelsohn, John Rhys Davies, Andy Serkis, to name a few, Sq 42’s cast reads like a full-blown Hollywood movie.

 Admiral Ernst Bishop